datapane/datapane/README.md

 ## Public sharing

-In addition to saving documents locally, you can use [Datapane Community](https://datapane.com/explore) to publish your reports.
-Datapane Community is a free hosted platform which is used by tens of thousands of people each month to view and share Python reports.
+In addition to saving documents locally, you can use [Hosted Datapane](https://datapane.com/gallery) to publish your reports.
+Datapane is a free hosted platform used by tens of thousands of people each month to view and share Python reports.

-- Reports can be published for free and shared publicly
+- Reports can be published for free and shared publicly or securely
 - You can embed them into places like Medium, Reddit, or your own website (see [here](https://docs.datapane.com/reports/embedding-reports-in-social-platforms))
 - Viewers can explore and download your data with additional DataTable analysis features